 Several factors may require special treating of the military networks.
-The fact that they do not normally use all the frequencies reserved for them is not necessarily the sign of bad management.
-Such apparent under-utilisation results often from the necessity of keeping the frequencies in reserve for use during times of national crises or emergencies.
+The fact that they under-utilise the frequencies reserved for them is not necessarily the sign of bad management.
+Such underutilisation results often from the necessity of preserving the frequencies in reserve or for secrecy reasons..